oneapi-src/oneDNN/doc/usage_models/inference_int8.md

 These arrays are the new inputs for the int8 net.

-## DNNL Support for Low-Precision int8 Primitives
+## int8 Support

-DNNL supports low-precision computations for inference through the int8 primitives. int8 primitives are ordinary DNNL primitives that have their input and output parameters configured to 8-bit types. int8 primitives are optimized for high performance on the compatible hardware (see @ref dev_guide_data_types).
+oneDNN supports low-precision computations for inference through the int8 primitives. int8 primitives are ordinary oneDNN primitives that have their input and output parameters configured to 8-bit types. int8 primitives are optimized for high performance on the compatible hardware (see @ref dev_guide_data_types).

-### DNNL Attributes
+### Attributes

-DNNL primitive behavior may be extended for additional functionalities involving output data transformation.
+oneDNN primitive behavior may be extended for additional functionalities involving output data transformation.
 These additional features are configured via **primitive attributes**.
 The primitive attributes definition is an opaque structure for passing extra parameters to a primitive